 Performance management has a bad reputation.
 For 74% of employees, performance reviews come once a year or less, and only 14% strongly agree these reviews inspire them to improve (Gallup).
-It’s no surprise 87% of HR leaders are considering changing how they review performance (Gartner).
+It should come as no surprise then that 87% of HR leaders are considering changing how they review their employees’ performance (Gartner).

-Rather than something employees fear, performance management should be about inspiring your whole team to achieve their potential and produce results.
+Rather than a yearly chore that employees fear, performance management should be about inspiring your whole team to achieve their potential and produce results.
 Continuous development requires an ongoing conversation about performance, rather than infrequent and ineffective evaluations.

-Whether you’re dealing with superstar talent or a team member who needs a bit of extra support, finding ways for them to unlock their full potential should be a day-by-day process.
+Whether you’re dealing with superstar talent or a team member who needs a bit of extra support, finding ways for each employee to unlock their full potential should be a continuous process.
 What’s more, communication can’t be one-way.
-Managers need to work with their teams to set goals, and understand each individual’s challenges and aspirations.
+Managers need to work with their teams to set goals and understand each individual’s challenges and aspirations.
 It’s all about being both a coach and a leader in today’s workplace.

-When you give performance management the attention it deserves, you’ll be able to make the most of your investments into recruiting, onboarding and training.
-You’ll also be better placed to make the right decisions when it comes to succession planning and compensation strategy.
+When you give performance management the attention it deserves, you’ll make the most of your investments in recruiting, onboarding, and training.
+You’ll also be in a better position to make smarter decisions when it comes to succession planning and compensation strategy.

 Performance Management Best Practices